Study in Norway from Nepal

 • Proof of sufficient funds and accommodation

-• Police clearance certificate and valid passport
+• Police clearance certificate and a valid passport

 • Intention to return to Nepal after studies